Table of Contents[Hide][Show]

 Located on a beautiful beach that offers stand-up paddle boarding, kayaking, and snorkeling, my family of water adventurers would be in their element.
 A short walk to Black Rock provides a wildlife-rich snorkeling destination.
 While you’ll find swimming pools at the resort, think basic.
 Here, the beach is the main attraction.
 And what a gorgeous attraction it is.

 In addition to the hotel, the resort offers cottages and suites, providing room for families to gather.
-And, for tennis lovers, the tennis ranch ranks among the top 100 tennis destinations in the world.
+The tennis courts will beckon tennis lovers to this spot, which ranks among the top 100 tennis destinations in the world.
 (Personally, though, I’d rather play on the beach.
 It’s spectacular.)

 Ka’anapali Ali’i – Enough Luxury and Comfort for Longer Stays in Maui